sellmerfud/fitl/README.md

 Also, when at a prompt, you can see all of choices that are valid for the current operation by entering a question mark `?`.

+For example if you are playing the VC and are prompted to select a space to Terrorize, you could enter `?` and you will see a list of all valid spaces that can be terrorized by the VC faction:

+    Terrorize which space: ?
+    Enter one of:
+    Binh Dinh, Binh Tuy-Binh Thuan, Kien Giang-An Xuyen, Kien Phong, Pleiku-Darlac, Quang Duc-Long Khanh, Tay Ninh, or abort

+    Terrorize which space:

 ### Selecting LOC's

 The names of LOCs are quite long as they include all endpoints of the LOC.